 Among the four Ps of creativity, the \textit{Product} dimension is uniquely challenging: it represents the measurable outcome of creativity, whereas \textit{Person}, \textit{Process}, and \textit{Press} serve as sources that shape how such products emerge \citep{kozbelt2010theories,4pCreativityModel}.
 For scientific idea generation, this means that evaluation is not just an auxiliary step but the central bottleneck—where questions of novelty, feasibility, diversity, and impact must ultimately be resolved.
 Yet current practices reveal deep limitations that hinder progress.

 First, evaluation suffers from \textit{subjectivity and inconsistency}.
 Human raters often diverge in their judgments depending on expertise, background, or expectations, and are prone to systematic biases—for instance, underrating AI-generated ideas or devaluing content once labeled as machine-produced \citep{glikson2020humantrust,Langham2022GenderBias,zhu2025humanbiasfaceai}.
 Automated proxies such as embedding similarity or LLM critics are not immune either, as they may replicate biases encoded in training data or drift with prompting \citep{laskar2024systematicsurveycriticalreview,wang2025enablingaiscientistsrecognize}.
-A second challenge is the \textit{lack of standardization}: most studies define their own evaluation metrics, leading to fragmented practices and results that are not reproducible or comparable across benchmarks \citep{gehrmann2022repairingcrackedfoundationsurvey,laskar2024systematicsurveycriticalreview}.
-Relatedly, many pipelines rely on \textit{short-term proxies}.
-Metrics such as semantic dispersion or overlap with retrieved papers capture immediate surface features, but true scientific impact unfolds over years and depends on contextual uptake \citep{ismayilzada2025creativityaiprogresseschallenges}.
-Fourth, there is the risk of \textit{bias amplification}.
-Both human reviewers and LLM-based judges can propagate historical inequities, undervaluing unconventional or marginalized research directions unless carefully calibrated \citep{gehrmann2022repairingcrackedfoundationsurvey}.
-Finally, a persistent \textit{scalability gap} remains unresolved: while expert review provides nuance and reliability, it is expensive and prone to fatigue effects, whereas automated metrics scale efficiently but fail to capture the depth of human judgment \citep{thelwall2025researchqualityevaluationai}.